Punishment in Australia: Deaths in immigration detention

-From 2000-2018 there have been dozens of deaths in immigration detention, many from suicide.
+From 2000 to 2018 there have been dozens of deaths in immigration detention, many from suicide.
 Additionally, some people have died after being released, for reasons connected with being detained.

 Prison labour

 Prisoners in Australia are expected to work while in custody.
 Inmates typically earn between $0.80 and $3.00 per hour.
 No prison worker is paid superannuation, and their employers do not pay payroll tax.
 Prison workers are not legally considered workers, and as such are not entitled to workers' compensation if injured.